Chart Color Schemes

 East Geelong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the area.
-Key projects include Barwon Women's and Children's Hospital, Geelong Marine Research Institute, Malop Street Green Spine, and Geelong Smart City Initiative.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 13 projects likely to affect this region.
+Notable ones are Barwon Women's and Children's Hospital, Geelong Marine Research Institute, Nyaal Banyul Geelong Convention and Event Centre Precinct, and Malop Street Green Spine.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.